jbcoe/value_types/DRAFT.md

 It is possible to implement `polymorphic` with a small buffer optimisation, similar to that used in `std::function`.
 This would allow `polymorphic` to store small objects without allocating memory.
 Like `std::function`, the size of the small buffer is left to be specified by the implementation.
-Allowing a small buffer optimization means that constructors and potentially allocating member functions of polymorphic cannot be marked `constexpr`.

 The authors are sceptical of the value of a small buffer optimisation for objects from a type hierarchy.
 If the buffer is too small, all instances of